dauxio/daux.io/docs/10_For_Developers/Creating_a_Theme.md

 After that, every setting is optional, but you can override everything if you'd like to.

+> **Overriding styles**
+>
+> If you want to tweak a few styles, you can create a `style.css` file at the root of your documentation
+> directory and it will be included automatically.
+By doing this, you don't need to create a new theme.

 ## `config.json` options

 Here is an example `config.json` file :